 System hardening – The process of increasing security by reducing a system’s vulnerabilities and addressing any potential avenues for unauthorized access (i.e., removing unnecessary usernames and passwords from former employees)

-Two-factor authentication (2FA) – A means to add an extra layer of security in order to access an application or system, usually with a PIN number or some other type of unique identifier in addition to the user’s credentials.
+Two-factor authentication (2FA) – A means to add an extra layer of security to access an application or system, usually with a PIN or some other type of unique identifier in addition to the user’s credentials.
 This method is more secure than a single-password system.

 USB – Stands for the universal system bus, an interface between computers and external devices that allows for quick attaching and detaching (i.e, a flash memory drive).